All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 STEP Trials (Weight Management)

-The STEP 1 trial reported average weight loss of approximately 14.9% of body weight over 68 weeks at the 2.4mg maintenance dose, compared to approximately 2.4% with placebo.
+The STEP 1 trial[1] reported average weight loss of approximately 14.9% of body weight[1] over 68 weeks at the 2.4mg maintenance dose, compared to approximately 2.4% with placebo.
+For a complete cost breakdown, see our semaglutide pricing comparison.

 The trial did not report separate weight loss figures for each titration dose.
-However, based on the progressive weight loss curves published in the trial data, we can observe that meaningful weight reduction was already underway during the 1mg phase (weeks 9 through 12), with acceleration continuing at higher doses.
+But based on the progressive weight loss curves published in the trial data, we can observe that meaningful weight reduction was already underway during the 1mg phase (weeks 9 through 12), with acceleration continuing at higher doses.

 SUSTAIN Trials (Type 2 Diabetes)